-This chapter describes the various chassis models used by the integrated access system.
-It also shows each chassis and the associated card slot locations.
+This chapter describes chassis models used by the Integrated Access System (IAS).
+It describes each chassis and the card slot locations.

-Three series of chassis models are available.
-These include the front-loading chassis with power supplies on the side (891630); the front- and rear-loading chassis with power supplies on the side, also called the two-sided chassis (891830) and the front-loading chassis with enhanced power supply (891930).
+Three series of chassis models are available:

+- 891630 Front-loading chassis with power supplies on the side - 891830 Front and rear-loading chassis with power supplies on the side, or the two-sided chassis - 891930 Front-loading chassis with enhanced power supply

-The integrated access system uses four basic types of plug-in cards: common (CPU and Interface); user (Voice, Data and Alarm); server (ADPCM, FRS, MCC, ATM, ISDN-PRI, PRI-BRI, IMUX and IPR cards); and WAN (for T1 or E1 networks).
+Four basic types of plug-in cards are available:

+- Common cards include the CPU card and the Interface card - User cards include the Voice card, Data card and the Alarm card - Server cards include the ADPCM, FRS, MCC, ATM, ISDN-PRI, PRI-BRI, IMUX and IPR cards); - WAN cards for T1 or E1 networks

+These chassis are made of steel and have the improved "v" design card guides that protect the electrical traces of all cards from contact with the chassis.
 All cards slide into slots in front of a front-loading chassis, or into both sides of a two-sided chassis.
 Card guides on the top and bottom of the chassis slots align the cards with the connectors for easy insertion.